Verification methods

 Privacy and security

 Throughout all verification methods, k-ID maintains a strong commitment to user privacy and data security.
 The system is designed to collect only the minimum information necessary to meet age verification requirements.
-Personal data and images aren't permanently stored, and verification results focus on age category determination rather than collecting detailed personal information.
+Personal data and images aren't stored, and verification results focus on age category determination rather than collecting detailed personal information.

 This privacy-preserving approach aligns with global data protection regulations while providing businesses with the assurance they need to meet age verification requirements.
 By leveraging trusted third-party verification providers and established digital identity infrastructure, k-ID can provide robust verification capabilities without compromising user privacy.